 7 13524 T

-8 14692 A .
+8 14692 A

 (Some Authorities presume that a claimed biological molecule is in isolated form and therefore do not require the claim to explicitly include the term “isolated” as above.)

 According to the description, SEQ ID NO: 1 is 22,930 nucleotides in length.
 The SNPs 1-8 are not characterized, that is, no common property or activity has been disclosed.